james-wallis/home-dashboard/README.md

 # home-dashboard
-A dashboard to help with smart home devices and more
+Dashboard for smart home devices and more